 Support 88Nine And This Artist:

-Ben E. King (born Benjamin Earl Nelson in September 28, 1938 in Henderson, North Carolina) is an American soul and pop singer.
+Ben E. King (born Benjamin Earl Nelson in September 28, 1938 (died of natural causes, aged 76 on April 30, 2015.) in Henderson, North Carolina) was an American soul and pop singer.
 He is best known as the singer and co-composer of "Stand by Me", a top ten hit in both 1961 and 1986.

 In 1958, Ben Nelson joined a doo wop group, The Five Crowns.
-Later that same year, The Drifters' manager fired the members of the group and replaced them with the Five Crowns, who had performed several engagements with the Drifters.
-He co-wrote the first hit by the new version of the Drifters, "There Goes My Baby" (1959).
-He also sang lead, using his birth name, on "Save the Last Dance for Me," a song written by Doc Pomus and Mort Shuman, "Dance With Me," "This Magic Moment," "I Count the Tears," and other Drifters hits.
+Later that same year, The Drifters' manager fired the members of the group and replaced them with The Five Crowns, who had performed several engagements with The Drifters.
+He co-wrote the first hit by the new version of The Drifters, "There Goes My Baby" (1959).
+He also sang lead, using his birth name, on "Save the Last Dance for Me," a song written by Doc Pomus and Mort Shuman, "Dance With Me," "This Magic Moment," "I Count the Tears," and other The Drifters hits.